rgbkrk/joern-docs/Getting-Started.md

 using a number of different interfaces and programming languages.
-One of the simplest possibilities is to create a standalone Neo4J server instance as described in the previous section and connect to this server using the Python library py2neo.
+One of the simplest possibilities is to create a standalone Neo4J server instance as described in the previous section and connect to this server using python-joern, the python interface to joern.

-To do so, install py2neo as described here: http://book.py2neo.org/en/latest/
+To do so, install python-joern using pip:

-If you are using Python's pip, the following command will be all you need to execute:

-    $ pip install neo4j
+	$ sudo pip2 install git+git://github.com/fabsx00/python-joern.git

 Finally, run the following sample Python script, which prints all assignments using a gremlin traversal:

 ```
-from py2neo import neo4j, gremlin
+from joern.all import JoernSteps

+j = JoernSteps()
+j.connectToDatabase()

+query = 'g.idx("nodeIndex")[[type:"AssignmentExpr"]].code'

-graph_db = neo4j.GraphDatabaseService("http://localhost:7474/db/data/")
+y = j.runGremlinQuery(query)
-	 for assign in gremlin.execute('g.idx("nodeIndex")[[type:"AssignmentExpr"]].code',graph_db):
+for x in y:
-	     	    print assign
+    print x

 ```